Hi, I was hoping if someone could help me figure out my possibilities of getting into a top school.

 - Building computers

-I spent my first year of college in and out of the hospital because my step-father had a terrible accident
+I spent my first 3 semesters of college in and out of the hospital because of a terrible accident that my step-father was in.

 I was suppose to take a 1 year gap between high school and college to mainly work, but that 1 year became 3.
-Luckily, it turned out to be a huge learning experience about life and the troubles of working at a dead end job.
+Luckily, it turned out to be a huge learning experience allowing me to mature and value my education.